Postdoctoral researcher

 A postdoctoral fellow, postdoctoral researcher, or simply postdoc, is a person professionally conducting research after the completion of their doctoral studies (typically a PhD).
 Postdocs most commonly, but not always, have a temporary academic appointment during which time they are expected to professionalize by publishing papers and completing research, typically in preparation for a more permanent academic faculty position.
 According to data from the US National Science Foundation, the number of holders of PhD in biological sciences who end up in tenure track has consistently dropped from over 50% in 1973 to less than 20% in 2006.
+The decline in the proportion entering tenure-track careers occurred alongside a substantial expansion in doctoral education in the United States; the NSF reports a long-term upward trend in the number of research doctorates awarded since 1958, averaging 3.0% annual growth.

 They continue their studies or carry out research and further increase expertise in a specialist subject, including integrating a team and acquiring novel skills and research methods.
 Postdoctoral research is often considered essential while advancing the scholarly mission of the host institution; it is expected to produce relevant publications in peer-reviewed academic journals or conferences.
 In some countries, postdoctoral research may lead to further formal qualifications or certification, while in other countries, it does not.

 Postdoctoral research may be funded through an appointment with a salary or an appointment with a stipend or sponsorship award.
 Appointments for such a research position may be called postdoctoral research fellow, postdoctoral research associate, or postdoctoral research assistant.
 Postdoctoral researchers typically work under the supervision of a principal investigator.
 In many English-speaking countries, postdoctoral researchers are colloquially referred to as "postdocs".

 Job security in academia

 Due to the nature of their work in some fields, and an oversupply of graduating PhD students in many fields, some postdoctoral researchers in certain countries face an uncertain future in academia, and a large proportion will not gain tenure or a coveted faculty position in their chosen field of research.

 A study on the topic was conducted in collaboration between Virginia Tech and MIT in 2018.
 The authors found that only about 17% of postdocs ultimately land tenure-track positions.
-In the 1970s the number for PhD holders in biological sciences was 50%, illustrating how that generation had a significantly different job market.
+In the 1970s the number of bioscience postdocs who proceed to acquire tenure-track positions was 50%, illustrating a significant shift in the job market.

 As of 2022, however, and the broad shifts in the labor market in response to the COVID-19 pandemic, postdoc positions in at least some fields are going unfilled due to a lack of applicants.